PredixDev/predix-analytics-sample/analytics/demo-adder/demo-adder-java/README.md

 #demo-adder-java

-A java-based sample analytic for the Predix Analytics platform.
+A Java-based sample analytic for the Predix Analytics platform.

 ## Compiled binaries
 Refer to the [Releases](https://github.com/PredixDev/predix-analytics-sample/releases) page for compiled binaries you can upload directly to Predix Analytics.